orgilbatzaya/Cell_Society/src/DESIGN.md

 ---

 ### How to Add New Features
+* To add a new simulation
+    * Create a new Cell class and @override or implement the new methods necessary
+    * Create a new  Grid class and @override or implement the new methods necessary
+    * Create a new XML file with the proper tags
+    * Add conditions to the XML parsing methods in UISetup to check for the new simulation

+* To add a new grid shape or edge case
+    * Alter the conditions in the makeGrid method in the simGrid Class
+        * For a new shape, create a new method that will create the polygon, and determine how to loop through the List myCells
+        * Also alter the inBounds and getNeighbors methods to account for different geometry
+    * For edge cases change all instances of getNearCells to getNearToroidal Cells

+* To add extra XML tags/parameters
+    * Create the new XML tag
+    * Alter the XML files in question
+    * Add conditions to the XML parsing method call in UISetup to check for the new tag

+* To add new elements to the GUI
+    * Decide which area of the BorderPane to add the new element to
+    * Create a new method in UISetup, or possibly a new class, that handles the initialization of the new UI element as well as its functionality

 ---

 ### Justification of Major Design Choices
+*

 ----

 ### Assumptions or Dependencies Made
+*